richorama/richorama.github.io/_posts/2021-06-18-crypto-currency-mining-in-azure.md

 # How do the pros do it?

-Crypto is only profitably mined in countries with low power costs, using [custom hardware](https://www.buybitcoinworldwide.com/mining/hardware/).
+Crypto is only profitably mined in countries with low power costs using [custom hardware](https://www.buybitcoinworldwide.com/mining/hardware/).

 Interestingly, Microsoft have [experimented with
 ASIC hardware](https://azure.microsoft.com/en-gb/blog/improved-cloud-service-performance-through-asic-acceleration/), to improve compression performance in their storage systems.
 There's no